7 Best Day Trips From Dubrovnik Croatia, You’ll love!

 Korcula is a beautiful Island and one of my top three Croatian Islands, that I visit on rotation, the vineyards, mountains, heritage town and little offshore islands are an irresistible combination, this island is very ‘grown up’ and sophisticated!

-While I always recommend three or four days in Korcula, if you’re really pushed for time and want to explore the top things to do in Korcula, including wine-tasing in Vitis Vineyard, day trips from Dubrovnik to Korcula can be organised and you’ll see more coastal scenery along the way!
+While I always recommend three or four days in Korcula, if you’re really pushed for time and want to explore the top things to do in Korcula, including wine-tasting in Vitis Vineyard, day trips from Dubrovnik to Korcula can be organised and you’ll see more coastal scenery along the way!

 The journey is around two hours each way, so it is one of the furthest day trips from Dubrovnik, but it will be worth it when you see the charming cobbled town and stop for lunch along the gorgeous water’s edge, surrounded by Venetian buildings and mountain scenery – I was blown away when I first saw this scene!